 Flagler County Emergency Management officials also coordinate with the Flagler County Humane Society to provide pet-friendly shelters.
 FCEM notes that pets are allowed to be sheltered at these designated areas, but that does not necessarily mean they will be sheltered with their owners.
 Owners must be prepared for their pets to be housed in a different area of the shelter.
 These shelters are for household domesticated animals such as dogs, cats, birds, rodents and turtles.
 Pets can be turned away if owners don’t have current medical and vaccination records for their pet.
 You can read more about pet shelter requirements in the FCEM preparedness guide.

 It's important to note that not all shelters accept pets, so make sure the one you're planning to visit does before you arrive.

 FCEM officials said that, when necessary, the county will issue evacuation orders by zones.
-You can see a map the county's evacuation zones here.
+You can see a map of the county’s evacuation zones here.

 For more information from the Flagler County Office of Emergency Management on how to plan for disasters, visit flaglercounty.org/emergency or call 386-313-4200 to see which shelters may open once an evacuation is ordered.

 For weather updates, tips on how to prepare your home, family and pets ahead of a storm, and what to expect during and after one, visit ClickOrlando.com/Hurricane.